ghsimard/cosmo-rlt/README.md

 ## How It Works

-- The proxy server runs on port 80 (requires admin privileges or port forwarding)
+- The server runs on port 3000
 - It handles routing to all three applications
 - Each application has a unique access token in the URL
-- API requests are also proxied to the respective backend services
+- API requests are handled by the server
-- A welcome page is available at http://localhost/ with links to all applications
+- A welcome page is available at http://localhost:3000 with links to all applications

 ## Configuration

-You can modify the `proxy-server.js` file to:
+You can modify the `server.js` file to:

 - Change the access tokens
 - Update application ports